 The Harvard researchers found that a high intake of low-fat dairy proteins protected against insulin resistance and improved insulin function in people with a high risk of developing type-2 diabetes.

 Insulin resistance increases with age.
 Reversing insulin resistance is the “re-sensitizing” of muscle cells to insulin.
-Maintaining optimal insulin function is a key component of building muscle and better fat metabolism.
+Maintaining optimal insulin function is an important component of building muscle and better fat metabolism.

 So if you’re after healthy insulin function and a leaner physique, keep dairy proteins a big part of your diet.
 Remember, VP2 Whey Isolate is at the top of the list for your low-fat, protein-rich dairy choice.